alessandrocandolini/agda.g8/README.markdown

 ### Run

 G8 integrates seemlessly with [sbt](https://www.scala-sbt.org/).
-Assuming `sbt` is available in the system, one way to generate a new Agda project with name `<name>` from the seed is
+Assuming `sbt` is available in the system, one way to generate a new Agda project with name `<name>` in a folder called `<name>` from this seed is

 ```bash
  sbt new git@github.com:alessandrocandolini/agda.g8.git --name=<name> --force
 ```

-(Alternatively, there is also a stand-alone `g8` command-line.)
+(Alternatively, there is also a stand-alone `g8` command-line which is more scala agnostic.)

-`name` for now is the only supported option.
+`name` for now is the only supported template variable at the moment and it's used for both the `*.agda` main file as well as the folder name.

 ### Features

-* single agda file that can be compiled with GHC backend
+* agda file that can be compiled with GHC backend
 * nix-shell which includes also the standard library
+* standard files (`README.md` with instructions, `.gitignore`)

 ### Todo